 Dr. Andrew Y. Koh received his bachelor’s degree in Biology from Harvard College.
-He was then awarded a Rhodes Scholarship and studied English Literature at Pembroke College, Oxford University.
+He was then awarded a Rhodes Scholarship and received a B.A. in English Literature at Pembroke College, Oxford University.
 Dr. Koh obtained his MD degree from Harvard Medical School.
 He completed internship, residency, and chief residency at Children’s Hospital, Boston.
 He then completed a dual fellowship in hematology/oncology and infectious diseases at Children’s Hospital, Boston, and Dana Farber Cancer Institute.
-After serving as an attending physician on both the hematopoeitic stem cell transplantation service and immuncompromised infectious diseases service for five years, Dr. Koh left Harvard to become Director of Pediatric Hematopoeitic Stem Cell Transplantation at the University of Texas Southwestern Medical Center in 2009.
+Dr. Koh left Harvard to become Director of Pediatric Hematopoeitic Stem Cell Transplantation at the University of Texas Southwestern Medical Center in 2009.
 He is currently Director of the Pediatric Cellular and ImmunoTherapeutics Program and Associate Division Chief for Basic Science Innovation, Pedatric Hematology/Oncology Division.

 - Candida albicans pathogenesis